The Path to Healthcare for All

 But a hospital isn’t enough.
 What pregnant women really need, in a region with one of the highest maternal mortality rates in the world, is access to safe birthing centers closer to their homes and support throughout their pregnancies.

-That’s why we are pioneering a new approach to put safe births at the center of our integrated healthcare model.
+That’s why we approach our work from an integrated healthcare model.

 It’s also why the percentage of women delivering in health facilities is one of our six Key Performance Indicators.